BackupTheBerlios/zcplusplus-svn/trunk/README.txt

   for use with the Windows command processor, with mostly-comparable meaning.
 * They do not have the assertion-count capability.
 * They only list the last test case in each category that had unexpected behavior.
-* They do not run the content-comparison tests.
+* You'll need a POSIX-like cmp.
+MingW's is recommended, but you can build the one in POSIX/cmp.

-4) make install [to be implemented]
+4) make install

 Installation instructions with Microsoft NMake for Visual C++ 2008 Express, 32-bit -1) Install the Boost libraries ( http://www.boost.org/ ) first.